 - Self-forgiveness: This is the ability to forgive oneself for one's own mistakes and shortcomings.
 It's crucial for self-esteem and psychological well-being.

 One of the biggest obstacles to forgiveness is the belief that it somehow excuses the offender's behavior or lets them off the hook.
-However, forgiveness is not about condoning or minimizing the harm that was done.
+Still, forgiveness is not about condoning or minimizing the harm that was done.
 It's about releasing oneself from the burden of anger and resentment, and choosing to move forward in a more positive and constructive way.
 It’s about liberating oneself from the emotional prison built by past hurts.

 Trends and Latest Developments: Forgiveness in the Modern World